DawoodKhan5218/CredSniper/README.md

 Spacehuhn — ESP8266 Deauther & Wi‑Fi research

-Open-source ESP8266 community
+ESP8266 open‑source community

+This project is inspired by existing open‑source research and tools.

 ---

+⚠️ Disclaimer

+CredSniper is intended for educational and authorized security testing only.

+Use only on networks you own

+Or networks you have explicit permission to test

+The developer is not responsible for misuse, damage, or illegal activity.

+---

 📜 License

-This project is released for educational purposes only.
+This project is released for educational purposes.
-See the LICENSE file for details.
+See the LICENSE file for more information.

+---